markstock/multistep/README.md

 2x, 3x, and 4x longer time steps;
 this is so that we can compare the error to the computational effort, as those methods perform more derivative evaluations per time *step*.
+Also, something is clearly wrong with my implementation of RK3.

 ### Future work
 This is still a toy program, meant to test various forward integrators.